 Train Machine Learning Classifiers with GPT-3 Embeddings

-You can use GPT-3 model embeddings as input to your machine learning classifying tasks.
+You can use OpenAI to turn your text into GPT-3 model embeddings for input to your machine learning classifying tasks.

 The following script defines a method that returns embeddings for input text.